-These include the Group Accounting Manual (rules for the use and application of accounting policies), the Administrative Processes Manual, the procedures for creating and publishing financial information and other procedures for the preparation of the consolidated financial statements and interim financial reports (including the chart of accounts, the consolidation procedures and procedures for related party transactions).
-Prysmian Group head office departments are responsible for distributing this documentation to the operating companies, all of whom can access these accounting policies, procedures and rules through the Group's Intranet site.
-The operating companies also issue local policies, procedures and rules that comply with the Company's guidelines.
+The Prysmian Group head office departments are responsible for distributing this documentation to the operating companies, which can access these accounting standards, procedures and rules through the Group's Intranet site.
+The operating companies may also issue local policies, procedures and rules that comply with centrally established guidelines.